GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 ## Now, forget about that.
 ES6 is right around the corner!

 Earlier I've affirmed that the JavaScript language support for Modules isn't much explicit on its current version (officially known as ECMAScript 5 or just ES5).
-However, it turns out that JavaScript Modules **just have become explicit**!
+However, it turns out that JavaScript Modules **have just become explicit**!

 The upcoming version of JavaScript (ECMAScript 6 or ES6) offers native support for modules in a compact and effective way, quite a bit similar to CommonJS.
 See how it will look like: